 It's hard for me to recommend it to everyone, simply because I haven't noticed any major effects.
-This is unlike my experiences with my Joovv red light panel - where I notice the impact is has on my skin, teeth and hormones.
+This is unlike my experiences with my Joovv red light panel - where I notice the impact it has on my skin, teeth and hormones.

 If I wore my Vielight and then felt like my brain changed up a few gears, then sure, I'd say 'everyone needs this'.
 But I don't.
 So I can't.

 But others do notice this change.
 So, therefore, I guess it is best to try it for yourself and see how you feel.
 Vielight does have a refund policy.
 Alternatively, hang around in some Biohacker circles and you may find someone who will let you use there's for a while.

 I know I keep mentioning my red light devices.
 Even though panels like MitoRed use red light therapy as does Vielight, the similarities stop there.
 Vielight is designed so that the light penetrates deep into the brain.
 Plus it's programmed for optimal cognitive benefits.

 Vielight also uses a pulsed light.
 The frequency varies depending on the model you go with.

 The Neuro Alpha, for example, uses a 10 Hz pulse rate.
 This helps the brain enter the alpha brain wave state which can bring about a relaxed state.

 Devices like Joovv don't utilise this pulsating function.

 Red light therapy panels are designed for whole-body use—hence, why it's a panel and not a headset.

 But, I keep thinking to myself, if I had $2000, was 20–30 years old and it was a toss-up between a Red Light Panel and Vielight, which would I get?
 I'd have to say the Red Light Pane.
 Or, I'd get a smaller Joovv and then a Vielight intranasal unit.

 I personally think the physical benefits from a Red light panel would be more advantageous for a young adult than the brain-boosting benefits from the Vielight.